aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  Next it said to delete the migrations folder and install the indentity.EntityFramework Core with the version 5.0.2 in the project.
 I followed the step as per instructions.........

  In my next I cjhanged the namespace according to the project and deleted the class1.cs files from every project.
+ Next I moved the Models folder into the models project and deleted the original one.